kashsuks/Securodoor/JOURNAL.md

-# Securodoor
+---
+title: "Securodoor"
+author: "Kashyap S"
-A wireless doorbell with security features and custom sounds!
+description: "A custom doorbell with camera footage and custom sounds"
+created_at: "2025-05-30"
+---

 ## May 30, 2025